smucclaw/documentation/docs/transpilers-json-schema.rst

 Primitive types
 ^^^^^^^^^^^^^^^

-The types Boolean, Integer, String and Number are primitives in both L4 and JSON Schema.
+The types Boolean, Integer and String are primitives in both L4 and JSON Schema.

+L4 has integers and floating point numbers, whereas in JSON Schema, Number is a superclass for all numerical values, i.e. integers (1, -42) and floats (3.14).
+So all integers are also numbers.
+The transpiler transforms all L4 integers into JSON integers, and L4 floats into JSON numbers.

+Note that in JSON Schema, numbers with a zero fractional parts are also considered integers, so 1.0 is actually an integer as well as a number.

 List
 ^^^^